 Other possible signs may include:

-- a white ring around the upper and lower portions of the cornea in the eye, especially before age 45
+- White ring around the upper and lower portions of the cornea in the eye, especially before age 45